Someone7272/cd12355-microservices-aws-kubernetes-project-starter/submit/docs/README.md

 ### Add the CloudWatch Container Insights add-on to the cluster

-Use this command to install the add-on to your cluster
+Use this command to install the add-on to your cluster.

 `aws eks create-addon --addon-name amazon-cloudwatch-observability --cluster-name [NAME OF YOUR CLUSTER]`